Video Coming Soon...

 WARNING This exercise is in DRAFT status, so there may be errors.
 If you find any, please email me at help@learncodethehardway.com so I can fix them.

 I'm now going to have you apply what you know about struct tags from Exercise 25 to the problem of loading and exporting a database.
-In this exercise you'll use three packages to access a Sqlite3 database:
+In this exercise you'll use three packages to access a SQLite database:

 Take some time now to study those libraries, use their documentation to create their examples.